 Carefully read the sections below and refer to the individual venue packs (basic summaries available online or more detailed versions as downloadable PDFs) to work out whether participation in Prague Fringe is right for your show and if the process is something you and your company will be able to commit to in the coming year.

-When you have read all the information, please submit your application form via the link at the bottom of the page.
+When you have read all the information, please submit your application form (link will be provided on 1.08.2018)

 KEY DATES IN THE APPLICATION PROCESS

 By end of November 2017: Result notifications sent to all applicants.

 1st December 2017: Contracts issued to successful applicants.